 Zettelmarkup: Inline-mode Transclusion

-Since this type of transclusion is at the level of inline-structured elements, the transclude specification must be replaced with some inline-structured elements.
+Since this type of transclusion involves inline-structured elements, the transclusion specification must be replaced with an appropriate inline-structured content.
+Specifically, the transclusion specification is replaced with an inline span containing the inline-structured content.

-First, the referenced zettel is read.
-If it contains other transclusions, these will be expanded, recursively.
-When an endless recursion is detected, expansion does not take place.
-Instead an error message replaces the transclude specification.
+The process begins by reading the referenced zettel.
+If the zettel contains other transclusions, these will be expanded recursively.
+If an infinite recursion is detected, the expansion is halted, and an error message replaces the transclusion specification.

 The result of this (indirect) transclusion is searched for inline-structured elements.